About

 Papers

-• Incentivizing Truthful Data Contributions in a Marketplace for Mean Estimation
+Incentivizing Truthful Submissions in a Data Marketplace for Mean Estimation

 Keran Chen, Alex Clinton, Kirthevasan Kandasamy